 • National defence: army, navy, air force, fisheries and coastal protection.

-• Public health: infrastructure and health professional staffing, epidemic containment, disease control and
+• Public health: infrastructure and health professional staffing, epidemic containment, disease control and research.

 • Water and sewerage: provision and infrastructure for supply.